fizlip/html2latex/README.md

 ## Getting started
 Setting up the project is pretty simple.
-You'll need to have a working C++ compiler and a latex compiler to translate the .tex file into a PDF.
+You'll need to have a working C++ compiler and a LaTeX compiler to translate the .tex file into a PDF.

-### Prerequisites<
+### Prerequisites

 html2latex uses the C++ cURL library for fetching the HTML at any specified URL.
 This uses the OpenSSL libraries that need to be installed on your system.